stardog-union/stardog-blog/content/posts/stardog4-whats-coming.md

 Our property graph friends don't use URIs for node or edge labels; and sometimes even semantic graph applications don't really need to pay that cost upfront.
 Stardog already supported stored namespaces and using these namespaces in SPARQL queries without prefix declarations making it easier to work with URIs.

-Stardog 4 now supports omitting namespace declarations in RDF files as well.
+Stardog 4 supports omitting namespace  declarations in RDF files as well.
 Namespaces for RDF, RDFS, OWL, and XSD vocabularies are  automatically added to Stardog databases along with a default namespace making it possible to insert, delete, and query data without any prefix declarations at all.

 ## Virtual Graphs and Enterprise Integration